rolfvdhulst/pcog/README.md

 `pcog [inputfile] [option [value]]`

 where `[inputfile]` is the path to the instance.
-The options and all their possible values can be listed using `pcog -h`.
+The options and all their possible values can be listed using:
+`pcog -h`.